utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 what you were doing on a project?
 All these problems are fixed by using version control (git)!

 Today, we are going to cover a basic Git workflow via the command line.
+We'll be using relatively simple `bash` operations to navigate and work with files
-We'll be using relatively simple `bash` operations to navigate and work with files throughout: if you need a more detailed refresher, feel free to refer back to our [Intro Bash][bash-intro] material.
+throughout: if you need a more detailed refresher on these, feel free to refer back to our [Intro Bash][bash-intro] material.

-Later, as time allows, we'll briefly cover how to bring your Git-controlled files to GitHub, a web service that both hosts Git-controlled folders (also known as _repositories_) and facilitates collaboration on code-based projects.
+Later, as time allows, we'll briefly cover how to bring your Git-controlled files to GitHub, a web service that both hosts Git-controlled folders (also known as _repositories_, or repos for short) and facilitates collaboration on code-based projects.

 # Configuring Git